UK court allows Assange's extradition to US for spying case

 Caption

 Stella Moris, partner of Julian Assange, stands with protestors in front of the High Court in London, Friday, Dec.
 10, 2021.
 A British appellate court has opened the door for WikiLeaks founder Julian Assange to be extradited to the United States.
-The High Court in London overturned a lower court that found Assange's mental health was too fragile to withstand the American criminal justice system.
-A judge earlier this year refused a U.S. request to extradite Assange to face spying charges over WikiLeaks’ publication of secret military documents a decade ago.
-(AP Photo/Frank Augstein)

-Stella Moris, partner of Julian Assange, stands with protestors in front of the High Court in London, Friday, Dec.
-10, 2021.
-A British appellate court has opened the door for WikiLeaks founder Julian Assange to be extradited to the United States.
-The High Court in London overturned a lower court that found Assange's mental health was too fragile to withstand the American criminal justice system.
-A judge earlier this year refused a U.S. request to extradite Assange to face spying charges over WikiLeaks’ publication of secret military documents a decade ago.
+The High Court overturned a lower court ruling that found Assange's mental health was too fragile to withstand the American criminal justice system.
+A lower court judge earlier this year refused an American request to extradite Assange to the U.S. to face spying charges over WikiLeaks' publication of secret military documents a decade ago.
 (AP Photo/Frank Augstein)

 Credit: Frank Augstein